openbmc/openbmc/poky/documentation/kernel-dev/faq.rst

 Common Questions and Solutions
 ==============================

-The following lists some solutions for common questions.
+Here are some solutions for common questions.

 How do I use my own Linux kernel ``.config`` file?
 --------------------------------------------------